meant-ion/TuringMod/README.md

 	- !modlist or !mods: gets a list of all mods through a manager and returns a list through chat
 			* Half baked; need to think this out more and get it more concrete

-	- somehow make it run on a server constantly and have me approve prompts through Discord messages

-	- separate the channel prompts to prevent messages from different chat rooms intermingling and making nonsense responses (lol)

-	- bell the bot like a cat (have it make a noise when it's ready to post a response from OpenAI)
-			* LITERAL HELL ON EARTH GETTING THIS TO RUN ON A WINDOWS MACHINE - benched until further notice
-				- Why does every library require Linux programs to work?!?!?!

 	- ensure that the prompt is reset after a certain constraint is met
 			* a character limit is reached for the channel (2000 character limit, need to test this on bigger channel)
 			* the !post command goes through sucessfully

-	- Incredibly long term/incredibly unlikely goal: making this into something that can actually make money
-			* Needs a website and such for this (hyper security needed, user accts and all that)
-			* change the custom commands from a .json file (fine for 1 dude) to a real db (for multiple dudes)
-			* Need to get linking set up for this stuff as well:
-					- Twitch (any command that pulls from it)
-					- Steam API (may be able to get away with just using a special acct for this)
-			* Would definitly require getting into contact with OpenAI to stay on their good side with TOS
-					- Probs main selling point, CANNOT LOSE THIS FEATURE OR I WILL BE VERY SAD & WILL UGLY CRY